tleecsm/VoVTCG/www/data/cards.md

  - Cost: 0

-<b>Trigger:</b> Your opponent draws a card as the result of an order.
+<b>Trigger:</b> An opponent draws a card as the result of an order.
 <b>Response:</b> Draw a card.
 <br>